MicrosoftDocs/azure-dev-docs/articles/java/ee/weblogic-server-azure-virtual-machine.md

 1. Fill in *ejb0802sshkey-for-wls-machine* for **Key pair name**.
 1. Under **SSH public key source**, select **Generate new key pair**.

 When you've completed the validation, select **Create**.
 You'll then get a pop-up window.
-Select **Download private key and create resource**.
-This will download the SSH key as a *.pem* file.
+Select **Download private key and create resource**, which will download the SSH key as a *.pem* file.

 After the SSH key deployment completed, get back to the WLS deployment and follow these steps to provide values: